phillipnunes/100-days-of-code/log.md

 ### Day 64: January 29 2019

 **Today's Progress**: Today I did progress in my test app and I learned how use model events.
 I still struggling to discover the best way to show formatted dates in the view (brazilian format).

+### Day 65: February 01 2019

+**Today's Progress**: I trained more, but still a bit confusing how to update tables  with relationship using eloquent.
+I could not implement the update method yet.